flimflam-austin/hugo-cms-test/content/quick_reads/20180501-18-04-26-quote-stacks/index.md

 colorpaletteclassname: '--light-green'
 cards:
   - order: 0
+    useCheckmark: false
     body: >-
       # QUICK QUOTES

-      > “With the first pick in the 2018 NFL Draft, the Cleveland Browns pick, **Baker Mayfield**.”
+      > “With the first pick in the 2018 NFL Draft, the Cleveland Browns pick,**Baker Mayfield**.”

       Roger Goodell, NFL Commissioner, April 26, 2018.
 Oklahoma QB Baker Mayfield went from playing on a college team without a scholarship to winning the Heisman Trophy.
     _key: card-1-a7330f06-a3c6-4fb1-b602-22fbf34a3dc2
   - order: 1
+    useCheckmark: false
     body: >-
       > “I got her a beautiful card.
 You know, I am very busy to be running around looking for presents.”